pitpo/cstrike-docker/README.md

 ## Configuring the server

 You should have access to cstrike volume, just do whatever there, changes will be applied in container.
+If you want to start from scratch, use a new volume.
 It's also possible to ignore it and do some basic configurations using environmental variables.
+You'll still most likely want to manually adjust some AMX settings, throw in some maps, plugins directly to the volume.
 But that's coming soon

+**Remember to backup your server frequently :)**